Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 The NWS issues strong or severe tornado and strong hurricane warnings for these winds.

-This wind speed corresponds to an F2 (EF2) tornado or a Category 3 hurricane.
+This wind speed threshold corresponds to a mid-range F2—actually EF2—tornado or a mid-range Category 3 hurricane.

-This speed is roughly in the range of a terminal velocity for a variety of large objects--for example, the human body.
+This speed is roughly the terminal velocity for a variety of large objects--for example, the human body.
+(Campetent is sure that campers remember that terminal velocity is the maximum speed that an object reaches when falling from the sky.)

 At approximately this speed, wind begins to exert a force on many large objects that is equal to their weight.
-The wind will be able to move large unsecured objects.
+These winds will be able to move large unsecured objects.

-Compared to 7.5 mph, at 120 mph the wind force is over 250 times as great.
+Compared to 7.5 mph winds, at 120 mph the wind force is over 250 times as great.

 Extreme to fatal.